ESL activities and games for expressing likes and dislikes

 Student: Yes, he does.

-Additional ESL lesson plans for beginners
+More ESL lesson plans for beginners

 If you've found these ideas useful, be sure to check out our complete list of ESL lesson plans for beginners (A1 Mid-level), as well as our entire collection of ESL lesson plans.
 Our suggested next lesson is on daily routines.
-Also, Android users can access all of our materials through the TEFL Handbook app.
+Also, iOS and Android users can access all of our materials through the TEFL Handbook app.
 An ESL lesson planner for EFL - ESL teachers.